-One of the teachers authors of this paper-Céline Tirel of the Lycée Français d'Irlande, Dublin-(CT) offered the production of a competition entry as a (graded) Technology project to one of her classes.
+One of the teacher authors of this paper (CT) offered the production of a competition entry as a graded Technology project to one of her classes.
 This was a successful and effective approach, with the production of an entry comprising research on the science, creation of the piece, recording, and preparation of a report.